Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181021.md

 ### Other Comments:

 * _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+  * Keith is still traveling this week and will be mostly unavailable due to schedule commitments.